-It’s that time of year again!
-Time to get those stinky toes washed and trimmed, teeth brushed, and winter coats shaved.
-An entire day of greyhound spa pampering!
+Bring your greyhound for an entire day of spa pampering at the MSGAO kennel on Sunday, April 26!
 The MSGAO Annual Dog Wash is one of our big fundraisers for the year, and we need your dirty greyhound(s) to show up for a spa day, rain or shine.
 This is the day for cleaning that hound and enjoying a little fun yourself.

 What: MSGAO Annual Dog Wash